ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 Properties for the lines of grid sections.

     // Grid section lines.
     // Suppress when "show" is false, e.g. for singers.
     // The width and colour of the cell bar lines can be specified.
-      // Enable by setting the width to the desired width.
+    // Enable by setting the width to the desired width. grids {
-      "grids" : {
-          "cellbar" : {
+      cellbar {
-              "width" : 0,
+        width : 0
-              "color" : "foreground-medium",
+        color : foreground-medium
-          },
-          "show": true,
+      }
-          "symbols" : {
+      show    : true
-              "color" : "blue",
+      symbols.color : blue
-          },
-          "volta" : {
+      volta {
-              "span" : 0.7,
+        span  : 0.7
-              "color" : "blue",
+        color : blue
-          },
-      },
+      }
+    }

 Note that command line option `--lyricsonly` implies `"show":false` for grids.